Ullathai Allitha: Production

-The story and screenplay of Ullathai Allitha were written by Sundar C, who also directed, while the dialogues were written by K. Selva Bharathy.
+The story and screenplay of Ullathai Allitha were written by Sundar C, who also directed the film, while the dialogues were written by K. Selva Bharathy.
 The film was produced by N. Prabhavathi, N. Jyothi Lakshmi, N. Vishnuram and N. Raghuram.
 Sundar said he initially planned the film as a romance film, but as he wrote the script further it became more of a comedy.
 It is heavily based on the Tamil films Sabaash Meena (1958) and Bommalattam (1968), while borrowing scenes from the Hindi film Andaz Apna Apna (1994).
 Vijay was initially offered the lead role, before Karthik was cast.
 Roja and Ravali were the initial choices for the lead female role, before Rambha was signed on; Roja declined due to scheduling conflicts with Parambarai and Tamizh Selvan (both 1996).
 Rambha was cast only two days before principal photography began.

 During the making of the film, there was a misunderstanding and subsequent falling out between Rambha and one of the producers.
 For the filming of the song "Azhagiya Laila", Rambha wore different dresses for almost every scene, in addition to wigs.
 Cinematography was handled by U. K. Senthil Kumar, and editing by B. S. Vasu.
 The film was predominantly shot at the Fernhills Palace, Ooty.
 According to Sundar, the film's "hide-and-seek" sequence was improvised, as the script only mentioned "Chaos in Jai Ganesh's house leading to the kidnap of Mani Vannan".